 Include and exclude items

 This article describes the process that Profile Management uses to include and exclude items from users’ profiles.
 Ensure that you understand this process if you decide to modify the default inclusion or exclusion lists to improve the logon and logoff experience of your users.
-To help you determine whether this modification is required, see Which applications?
+To help you determine whether this modification is required, see Which applications are in use.

 For example, you might include Microsoft Word because it is a highly customizable and frequently used application that must present the same experience to roaming users however it is accessed.
 Conversely, you might exclude an enterprise application because it is infrequently used by some groups so its profile data does not need to be downloaded at each logon and logoff.

 By default, all files and folders in local profiles are synchronized with the user store.
 You can specify files and folders that you do not want to synchronize by adding them to an exclusion list.
-If you exclude a folder, you can specify subfolders of it that you do want to synchronize by adding them to an inclusion list.
+If you exclude a folder, you can specify its subfolders that you do want to synchronize by adding them to an inclusion list.